Stop Bugging Me! Evading Modern-Day Wiretapping Using Adversarial Perturbations: Crafting the Audio-Based UAP

 To create a UAP that can be used for streaming tasks, our method aims to find a UAP $\delta$ that can be added to audio samples of any length.
 We achieve this by creating a short perturbation that can be played repeatedly over longer audio samples.
 However, we must ensure that the perturbation is able to fool the ASR model when added to different parts of the sample.
 To do so, we integrate the replaying of the UAP as part of the perturbation's crafting process.

-Therefore, we define $\delta$'s length to be several seconds, denoted by $l$.
-For a chosen constant $k$, we trim the input samples in $X$ such that the length of each $x \in X$ equals $l \cdot k$.
+Therefore, we define $\delta$'s length to be $l$ seconds.
+For a chosen constant $k$, we trim the samples in $X$ such that the length of each $x \in X$ equals $l \cdot k$ seconds.
 To add $\delta$ to the samples, we define $\delta^k$, a $k$ time concatenation of $\delta$.
 As a result, Equation~\ref{eq:formulation} is updated to find a UAP $\delta$ as follows: